lanl-aea/waves/waves/modsim_template/docs/resources_guidebook.rst

 * ``report/conf.py.in``
 * ``report/SConscript``

-The modsim template makes use of Sphinx documentation, which uses complied `reStructuredText`_ :cite:`rst`.
+The modsim template makes use of Sphinx documentation, which uses compiled `reStructuredText`_ :cite:`rst`.
 For more details on using Sphinx, see the main `Sphinx`_ documentation :cite:`sphinx`.

 The Sphinx configuration file ``conf.py.in`` is set up with the modsim template metadata, variables, extensions, and